 - 1. Rapid, automatic lexical access based on word form; - 2.
 Rapid, automatic activation of associated knowledge from memory; - 3.
-Access to memory for recently read text at the level of text model, situation model, or both; - Knowledge of context-relevant meaning associated with the lexical entry and its rapid retrieval; and - 5.
-Word-to-text integration resulting from these overlapping processes.
+Access to memory for recently read text at the level of text model, situation model, or both; - 4.
+Knowledge of context-relevant meaning associated with the lexical entry and its rapid retrieval; and - 5.
+Word-to-text integration resulting from the overlapping of these processes.